thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-llm-explain/README.md

 ## Introduction

-**LLM Explain** provides explanations for Large Language Models using methods such as token importance, Graph of Thoughts, and Search Augmentation.
-It evaluates the responses with metrics including uncertainty, relevancy, and coherence to ensure the reliability and clarity of Generative AI models' outputs..
+**LLM Explain APIs** provides explanations for Large Language Models using methods such as Token Importance, Graph of Thoughts, Chain of Thought (CoT), Search Augmentation, Chain of Verification (CoV), and Thread of Thoughts (Thot).
+It evaluates the responses with metrics including uncertainty, relevancy, and coherence to ensure the reliability and clarity of Generative AI models' outputs.

 ## Features
 - **Sentiment Analysis**